jiansfoggy/4705_Book_Purchase_Intention_Prediction/README.md

     aws sts get-caller-identity
     ```

-    If you see the following feedback, you successfully set up a valid permit.
+    If you see the following example feedback, you successfully set up a valid permit.
     ```bash
     (venv) jiansun@Mac FastAPI_Backend % aws configure list
           Name                    Value             Type    Location